neurogenetics/LRRK2_conditional_v3/README.md

 #rename the cov file header
 names(covshort) <- c("FID", "AGE", "SEX")

-### Merge the covariate info with the FIDs for each group to add age and sex info
+### Merge the phenotype info with the FIDs for each group to add age and sex info
 PD2 = merge(PDshort,covshort,by.x='FID',by.y='FID')
 Proxy2 = merge(Proxyshort,covshort,by.x='FID',by.y='FID')
 not_control2 = merge(not_controlshort,covshort,by.x='FID',by.y='FID')